Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Bronchitis usually clears up as the cold or flu goes away.
 You can help feel better faster by doing the following:

-Take medication as directed.
-You may be told to take ibuprofen or other over-the-counter medications.
+Take medicine as directed.
+You may be told to take ibuprofen or other over-the-counter medicines.
 These help relieve inflammation in your bronchial tubes.
 Your doctor may prescribe an inhaler to help open up the bronchial tubes.
 Most of the time, acute bronchitis is caused by a viral infection.
 Antibiotics are usually not prescribed for viral infections.

 Drink plenty of fluids, such as water, juice, or warm soup.
 Fluids loosen mucus so that you can cough it up.
 This helps you breathe more easily.
 Fluids also prevent dehydration.